 The ReactiveAI software and the front-mounted stereo camera were able to identify multiple obstacles accurately and avoided them.

 While the technology is not perfect, I believe that it’s a step in the right direction.
-Further updates with the firmware will improve how the S6 MaxV will maneuver around different objects.
+Further updates with the firmware will improve how the S6 MaxV will maneuver around these objects.

-So it all boils down to whether or not you want the obstacle avoidance upgrade that the S6 MaxV brings to the table.
+So choosing between the S5 Max and S6 MaxV will boil down on whether or not you prioritize the obstacle avoidance upgrade that the S6 MaxV brings to the table.

 5 Reasons Why You Should Consider the Roborock S6 MaxV